 Since a majority of senior care employees don’t typically have their own office space, transform the employee break room into a welcome area.
 Place a sign or two welcoming the individual, gather necessary supplies and consider getting a few fun items, like balloons.
 These sound like small details, but new hires will appreciate the gestures and will feel valued right off the bat.

-It’s also important to have the new hire’s email, phone number and any login information for tools like scheduling software set up ahead of the first day so they can hit the ground running.
+It’s also important to have the new hire’s email, phone number and any login information for tools like scheduling software, or employee engagement software are set up ahead of the first day so they can hit the ground running.
 Basic orientation items for day one should also include an explanation of how the schedule works and training on benefits, including any employee financial wellness perks offered.

 - Reduce Paperwork